AST2210 – Observational Astronomy

 Schedule, syllabus and examination date

-An introduction to modern observational methods used in astronomy.
-Ground and space based telescopes and detectors, imaging techniques and image processing, and spectroscopy will be introduced.
-The course includes practical exercises.
+This course provides an introduction to modern observational methods used in astronomy.
+Ground and space-based telescopes and detectors, imaging techniques and imaging, as well as spectroscopy, are introduced.
+The course contains practical exercises.

-- insight into how astronomical observations are carried out and the errors caused by the different techniques
+you will get insight into how astronomical observations are carried out and the sources of error that arise from the different techniques

-- a practical understanding of the limitations inherent in measurements and the capability of performing observational theses in astronomy
+you will have a practical understanding of the limitations inherent in measurements and gain the basis for being able to perform observation-based master's theses in astronomy

-- an overview of the telescopes used in the visible and other parts of the electromagnetic spectrum
+you will have knowledge of an overview of telescopes used in the visible part of the spectrum and other electromagnetic bands

-- an understanding of the techniques used in spectroscopy, interferometry, photometry and polarimetry
+you will have an understanding of techniques used in spectroscopy, interferometry, photometry, and polarimetry

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.